-The Food and Feed Microbiology Unit provides guidance for food laboratories and serves as their supporting and reference laboratory during investigations into foodborne outbreaks.
-Conventional microbiological analyses related to foodborne outbreaks are conducted in authorised food laboratories and only in particular cases by the Food and Feed Microbiology Unit at Finnish Food Authority.
+The Microbiology Unit provides guidance for food laboratories and serves as their supporting and reference laboratory during investigations into foodborne outbreaks.
+Conventional microbiological analyses related to foodborne outbreaks are conducted in authorised food laboratories and only in particular cases by the Microbiology Unit at Finnish Food Authority.

 Extended examinations of foodborne outbreaks

-Food laboratories deliver pathogenic bacterial strains isolated during outbreak examinations to the Food and Feed Microbiology Unit for further analysis.
+Food laboratories deliver pathogenic bacterial strains isolated during outbreak examinations to the Microbiology Unit for further analysis.
 Such extended examinations include species identification, serotyping, toxin analysis and molecular biological studies.
-The Food and Feed Microbiology Unit also analyses rare food-poisoning bacteria when local laboratories do not have methodology for examinations.
+The Microbiology Unit also analyses rare food-poisoning bacteria when local laboratories do not have methodology for examinations.
 In addition, to define the infective dose, the section performs quantitative analyses on certain pathogenic bacteria detected at local laboratories with the enrichment method and suspected of having caused foodborne outbreaks.

 Examinations relating to foodborne outbreaks are free of charge.

 During examinations of foodborne outbreaks, local authorities collaborate with Finnish Food Authority and the National Institute for Health and Welfare (THL).
 Finnish Food Authority and THL have harmonised their respective PFGE typing methods for Escherichia coli O157 and Listeria monocytogenes, Yersinia enterocolitica, Y. pseudotuberculosis and Streptococcus equi ssp. zooepidemicus and for thermophilic Campylobacter species.
 This enables comparisons between bacterial strains isolated from patients and suspected sources during outbreak examinations.

 - Saija Hallanvuo, mobile +358 40 489 3448